TheFeministSoftwareFoundation/C-plus-Equality/README.md

 6. Men are visual.
 Hence, no graphics.
 Just audio and text I/O.
 7. [Unicode](https://en.wikipedia.org/wiki/Unicode) has a lot of pretty symbols.
 Allow their use through UTF-8.
 8. Women are more social than men.
 Hence, social coding should be the only option.
 The code only runs if it is in a public repo.
 9. Instead of "running" a program, which implies thin privilege and pressure to "work out", programs are "given birth".
-After birth, a program has a 40% chance of doing what is done in the code, 40% of "not in the mood" (i.e. nothing occurs), and 40% of randomly reorganising the execution order of the functions found in main().  *Math don't real.*
+After birth, a program has a 40% chance of doing what is done in the code, 40% of "not in the mood" (i.e. nothing occurs), and 40% of randomly reorganising the execution order of the functions found in main().  *Math(s) don't real.*
 10. Programs are never to be ["forked"](https://en.wikipedia.org/wiki/Fork_(system_call)), as the word has clear misogynistic tendencies and is deeply problematic.
 Instead, programmers may never demand "forking", but ask for the program to voluntarily give permission.
 "Forking" will henceforce be called ["consenting"](https://en.wikipedia.org/wiki/Consent), and it is entirely up to the program to decide if the consent stands valid, even after the "birthing" of the program.
 11. Licensing: the [Femnist Software Foundation License](https://github.com/FeministSoftwareFoundation/C-plus-Equality/blob/master/LICENSE).